The Admission of Students

 5. A Personal Interview (optional).
 The applicant may seek an interview with a member of the college's admission staff, an admission senior fellow, or a designated alumni representative.

-To be considered for admission in 2019–2020, a student must submit an application no later than 1 January 2019.
+To be considered for enrollment in fall 2020, a student must submit an admission application no later than 1 January 2020.
 A nonrefundable fee of $60 must accompany the application.
 Students for whom the fee would be a financial hardship may request a fee waiver.

 The Office of Admission reaches its decision only after it has received the completed application form, essay, and all the data supporting an application: the transcript of the secondary school record and letters of recommendation.